SaumiRah/Data-Analytics-Portfolio/README.md

 I gratuated from Simon Fraser University in 2023 with a Bachelor of Arts and Social Sciences in Honours Philosophy, with a Minor in Social Data Analytics.

-I've been working as a Research Assistant for Prof. Schmitt at Simon Fraser University for ~1.5 years.
-Duties Include: Digitization, Cleaning, Analysis and Visualization of Historic Economic Data.
+After graduating, I worked as a Research Assistant for at Simon Fraser University for around 2 years.
+Duties Included: Digitization, Cleaning, Analysis and Visualization of Historic Economic Data.
+After this role, I completed the Google Business Intelligence Certificate in June 2024.
+I'm looking to apply my education and work experience to an data analysis or BI professional position.
+Please find my collection of completed projects below, including the capstones for my Social Data Analytics minor and the Google Business Intelligence program.

 ## Projects
 - R